Waves goodbye

 In his statement, he spoke about the terror plot targeting the concert on August 9 at Vienna’s Ernst Happel Stadium: “I wanted to arm myself as heavily as possible so that I’d come out looking like a hero.
 It was this idea of driving a truck into a crowd somewhere.
 With guns, bombs, and knives.”
 Because he didn’t have a truck driver’s license, he “merely” focused on building bombs—during a house search, an almost fully functional explosive device was seized.

 The jury must now answer 20 questions.
 “My client, Beran A., has confessed to the most serious crimes.
-You can answer most of the questions with a ‘yes,’” says defense attorney Anna Mair.
+You can answer most of the questions with ‘yes,’” says defense attorney Anna Mair.
 But: “Beran is not a leader.
 He is not an ideological mastermind.
 We cannot comprehend what it is like when someone is caught up in radicalization.
 The world Beran lived in back then consisted only of friend and foe—there was nothing in between.”
-However, he did not encourage Hasan E. in his bloody attack in Mecca.
+However, he did not encourage Hasan E. in his bloody act in Mecca.
 Mair speaks about the 21-year-old’s social circle: “No one thought my client was capable of anything.”

 The prosecutor, meanwhile, is seeking a conviction in accordance with the charges.
 “Just like yesterday in Klagenfurt, this is a case of a terrorist attack.”
 We must use these penalties to instill fear in potential future perpetrators; we must show them that such cruelty will not be tolerated.